 If you’re looking for some retail therapy, simply shop ‘til you drop at the variety of stores in downtown Douglas and Saugatuck, which are ADA compliant, including Upscale Mercantile, Lulu Cadieux, and Coastal Society.

 Food lovers, rejoice, as there are many, many accessible restaurants in The Art Coast.
 For breakfast/brunch, try Respite Cappuccino Court or Vicki’s Diner in Douglas, Pumpernickels and Pennyroyal Café and Provisions in Saugatuck, and Root Café in Fennville.
 Some of our favorites lunch spots include the Farmhouse Deli in Douglas, Scooters Café and Pizzeria in Saugatuck, and El Jaripeo in Fennville.
-For dinner, check out Everyday People Café and Borrowed Time in Douglas, Salt of the Earth in Fennville, and Taverna Rossa, The Southerner, and The Mermaid in Saugatuck.
+For dinner, check out Everyday People Café and Borrowed Time in Douglas, Salt of the Earth in Fennville, and Taverna Rossa, The Southerner, and Mermaid Bar & Grill in Saugatuck.
 For a full listing of local accessible restaurants, see our list here.